ADP-glyceromanno-heptose 6-epimerase

-Hence, this enzyme has one substrate, ADP-D-glycero-D-manno-heptose, and one product, ADP-L-glycero-D-manno-heptose.
+The enzyme characterised from Escherichia coli takes the adenosine diphosphate derivative made by D-glycero-β-D-manno-heptose 1-phosphate adenylyltransferase and inverts the stereochemistry at a single position, forming the diastereomer, ADP-L-glycero-β-D-manno-heptose.
+The product is used by bacteria to make glycoproteins and polysaccharides.

 This enzyme belongs to the family of isomerases, specifically those racemases and epimerases acting on carbohydrates and derivatives.
 The systematic name of this enzyme class is ADP-L-glycero-D-manno-heptose 6-epimerase.
-This enzyme participates in lipopolysaccharide biosynthesis.
-It employs one cofactor, NADP+ in a direct oxidation mechanism.
+It uses the cofactor, nicotinamide adenine dinucleotide phosphate, in a direct oxidation mechanism.